 One of the most diverse cities in the country, Houston’s art, culture and entertainment scenes are world class.
 The Museum District includes the Museum of Fine Arts, which is one of the largest museums in the nation.
 Houston also features four professional sports teams to entertain you year-round.

 Exploring Houston’s neighborhoods is a great way to understand this evolving city.
-Montrose, just west of Midtown, for example, is an eclectic neighborhood at the heart of the Houston LGBTQ community.
+Celebrate art, culture, food and nightlife at the eccentric Montrose neighborhood just west of downtown Houston.
 It features quaint cafés, vintage shops, hipster boutiques and independent art galleries.
 Montrose also has an equally diverse and vibrant dining scene.
 From bistros and barbecue to high-end international cuisine, Montrose is a vital part of Houston’s culinary landscape.
 Houston Heights is another creative hub to explore.
 It’s located just 15 minutes northwest of downtown and hosts an arts market you won’t want to miss the first Saturday of each month.

 The Texas Triangle features endless pit stop possibilities as you venture from one big city to the next.
 No matter where you stop along the way—and no matter what you discover in these amazing cities—a Texas Triangle road trip is one you can always come back to for more.
 So hit the road, and remember to drive friendly, the Texas way.